pders01/ollama-manager-perl/README.md

 ## Disclosure

-This library was basically one shot by Cursor with my guidance while using auto selection of models.
+This library was co-developed with Cursor using automated assistance.
+For design details, see [DESIGN.md](DESIGN.md).
-Keep that in mind.
-For more details check [DESIGN.md](DESIGN.md).